- Current Students Home

 - Proof of financial support for any dependents

 Health care in the United States is expensive and health insurance is necessary to protect international students and scholars in case of serious problems.
 All Marquette international students with F-1 status, students and scholars with J-1 status and dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.

 As of April 30, 2013, the U.S. Customs and Broder Protection automated the I-94 process for visitors entering the U.S. by air.
 The CBP officer will stamp your passport when you enter the U.S., but you will not receive a Form I-94 (the small white card).
 Please make sure that the CBP stamp in your passport is legible with your entry date and visa type.

 You can verify your I-94 number and print your entry details at the CBP website: www.cbp.gov/i94.
-This information may be necessary for future on-campus employment, OPT applications, applying for a driver's license, etc.
+This information will be necessary for any on-campus employment, OPT applications, applying for a driver's license, etc.